Chapter 23: What Must Be Done

 The entire reason she was neck-deep in this nightmare in the first place.

-She nearly snorted.
+She imagined pitching the real story.
+MONSTERS AMONG US.
+CITY OFFICIALS CONDUCT OCCULT SACRIFICES.
 Miss Akagi would combust on the spot.
 And the nobles?
 They’d make sure Apricot vanished long before the presses rolled.

-She wished she had someone she trusted enough to share the truth with—Bonni, maybe Solenne.
+She wished she had someone she trusted enough to share the truth with.
+Bonni.
+Maybe Solenne.
 Someone who could carry a corner of this weight.
 But the risk loomed too large.
-How could she drag anyone else into this nightmare?
-Better they stay blissfully ignorant a little longer.
+How could she drag anyone else into this?
+Better they stay ignorant a little longer.

-Apricot exhaled, steadying herself as she rose.
+Apricot exhaled, steadying herself.
 The day wasn’t even half over.
-Time to toughen up—literally.
-Last night, somewhere between nightmares, she’d decided she needed more than curiosity and adrenaline.
-She needed strength.
-And stamina.
-And the kind of resilience that didn’t come from reading occult magazines.
+Somewhere between nightmares the previous evening, she’d decided she needed more than curiosity and adrenaline.
+She needed to be harder to kill.

 Instead of heading home, she veered toward the campus gym.